Note: The Doctor of Clinical Science (CScD) in Medical Speech-Language Pathology is currently undergoing revision.

-A CSD MS/MA is required in order to fulfill the clinical component of this program.
+A Communication Science and Disorders MA/MS is required in order to fulfill the clinical component of this program.

 All applicants are advised to ensure that they meet the certification and licensing requirements before applying to the program.
 Queries must be addressed to ASHA or the PA State Board – the University of Pittsburgh cannot address these queries.